hacker-gpt/lite/README.md

 # HackerGPT Lite Docs

-[HackerGPT Lite](https://hackergpt.app/) is a publicly available web OSINT and Discovery tool.
+<a href="https://hackergpt.app/" target="_blank">HackerGPT Lite</a> is a publicly available web OSINT and Discovery tool.
 Its free to use for first N interactions.
 You can start using it with existing Google account.

 ## Scanning